Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Proof of Theorem

-Fix some $j$ and consider $c_j$.
+Fix some $j$, and consider $c_j$.
 In $\mathbf M$, there is a block $B^+$ intersecting $T_j$ by an annulus $A^+$ containing the upper horizontal annulus of $T_j$ in the middle.
 Similarly, there is a block $B^-$ intersecting $T_j$ by an annulus $A^-$ containing the lower horizontal annulus of $T_j$ in the middle.
 One or both of these may be boundary blocks.
-We shall only consider the case when $a_j >0$, \ie the case when $g'(S)$ goes around $T_j$ counter-clockwise in Figure 1.
-Since $c_j$ is an algebraic parabolic curve, the standard immersion passes through both $B^-$ and $B^+$.
+We shall only consider the case when $a_j >0$, \ie the case when $g'(S)$ goes around $T_j$ counter-clockwise in Figure \ref{fig:go-around} if it proceeds from left to right.
+Since $c_j$ is an algebraic parabolic curve, the standard immersion can be homotoped to pass through both $B^-$ and $B^+$.